DFL State Convention

 The DFL State Convention includes approximately 1,200 delegates who have been elected at their local Organizing Unit Conventions.
-In addition, there are delegate votes given to state party officers, 16 votes given to Congressional District chairs and vice chairs.
-DFL legislators, statewide and federal elected officials, and representatives of the tribes are also automatic delegates.
+In addition, there are delegate votes given to state party officers and 16 votes given to Congressional District chairs and vice-chairs.
+DFL legislators at the state and federal levels as well as tribal representatives are also automatic delegates.

 The convention is open to the public.
-Seating for guests is in the arena balcony area, however, you must be a delegate or upgraded alternate to be seated on the Convention floor and participate in voting.
+Seating for guests is in the arena balcony area.
+You must be a delegate or an upgraded alternate to sit on the Convention floor and participate in voting.
 Alternates are encouraged to attend the Convention, as there is plenty of balcony seating and there are often opportunities to be upgraded to delegate status during the three days of the Convention.

 There are five different committees:

-- Constitution, Bylaws, and Rules recommends changes to the State DFL Constitution and Bylaws.
+Constitution, Bylaws, and Rules recommend changes to the State DFL Constitution and Bylaws.
 They also hear reports on all delegate and alternate challenges.

-- Credentials supervises registration of convention delegates and alternates; prepares the temporary roll of the convention.
+Credentials supervises the registration of convention delegates and alternates; prepares the temporary roll of the convention.
 The credentials committee hears challenges and then reports its recommendation(s) for resolving any challenge(s) to the Convention.

-- Nominations screens and recommends candidates for At-Large State Directors who serve on the State Executive Committee.
+Nominations screens and recommends candidates for At-Large State Directors who serve on the State Executive Committee.
 The nominations committee does not recommend members as candidates for party office.
 Information about the candidate questionnaire and screenings dates/locations will be available in early May 2020.

 Rules proposes final rules for the State Convention to adopt when it is called to order.
 Until the Convention adopts its final rules, it is governed by the Temporary and Proposed Permanent Rules and Agenda for the State Convention, found on pages 15-20 in the 2020-21 Official Call The Rules Committee will publish Proposed Permanent Rules in early May 2020 to be voted on for adoption by the Convention body.

 The DFL Community Caucuses and Community Outreach Organizations play a large part in what makes the Minnesota DFL such a vibrant and inclusive party, and nowhere will this shine more than at the State Convention.
 DFLers from around Minnesota, from different communities and perspectives, will have a unique opportunity to come together to rally around our shared values and issues.
 These vital DFL organizations are encouraged to table at the Convention and meet throughout Convention weekend.